rmsk2/soundy/README.md

 it is not that unlikely that two of your cards are assigned the same id.
 In that case you could use some other bytes from the hash, hash some additional data or use more hash bytes to make sure all of your cards end up having a different id.

-# Run the software and configuration
+# Running the software and configuration

 You can run this software through the command `python3 soundy.py <config_dir>`.
 Maybe you have to replace `python3` by `python` depending on your system.
 The config dir is optional.
 If it is mssing the current directory is used.
 When started the program